"Liminal Light"

 18" x 24" x 5/8" oil on canvas, sold

-"Liminal Light" was inspired by a moment in time, August 12, 2024, witnessed by a local river pilot standing on shore in Lewes, Delaware, the awe he felt and imagination.
+"Liminal Light" was inspired by a moment in time, August 12, 2024, witnessed by a local river pilot from the ship Star Gibraltar as it departs the Delaware Bay, the awe he felt and imagination.

 My client is a man of many talents and vast interests, astrophotography among them.
 Two months after this moment I was able to witness the northern lights for myself, after he told me there was a likelihood they would appear that night.